 Tesla will offer three variants of the truck, though it hasn’t fully detailed them yet.
 Specifications are fabulously vague.
 The most potent Cybertruck hits 60 mph from a stop in 2.9 seconds, which is truly insane, and it runs the quarter-mile in 11 seconds.
 Those are figures we normally associate with supercars.
 These top-spec models will come with three electric motors, which sounds a lot like the high-performance Plaid drivetrain coming to the Model S.

-Drivetrain options include rear- or four-wheel drive, a standard- or an extended-range fuel tank, and either a six- or a 10-speed automatic transmission.
-Note that not every configuration is available with every body style.
+The only transmission available is a 10-speed automatic, but drivetrain options include rear- or four-wheel drive and either a standard- or an extended-range fuel tank.
+Note not every configuration is available with every body style.

 Range and towing

 The Cybertruck’s maximum driving range checks in at 250 miles for the entry-level, rear-wheel-drive model equipped with one electric motor, 300 miles for the mid-range version with dual-motor all-wheel drive, and up to 500 miles for the top-spec trim with three motors.
 Owners will be able to pay to use Tesla’s growing network of Supercharger stations or top up the battery pack (which will most likely be huge) at home.